bdelpozo/DE-portfolio/README.md

 ## Testing

-Tests are be located in the src/test/scala directory.
+Tests are located in the src/test/scala directory.
 You can run the tests using the following command:

 ```bash
 sbt test